emilybernard1/EmilysMemoryGame/README.md

 -Once chosen, the tile should change to a picture from France.
 -Game should recognize if the same two picture tiles are chosen.
 -Will need an array of my images that can be looped over in order to create the board.
 -If it's a match, a message should appear "Youpi!
-Tu as gange un point!
+Tu as gagné un point!
 Yay!
 You get a point!"
 -Needs a title at the top
 -Set a background pic from France.
 -Each player gets to choose two tiles per turn.
 -Once the game board is cleared of all tiles, players can press a "reset" button ("Refaire") to restart the game.
 -At the end of the game, a message should pop up saying "Game over!
-C'eat fini!"
+C'est fini!"

 Bonus (that I set for myself):